daoquocphong3/Projects/Vietnamese Sentiment Analysis/README.md

 ## Crawl Data
 - Using selenium to crawl data of mobile phones from Thegioididong and Shopee.

-- Using API crawl data from FPT Shop (handle security key of the API)
+- Using Requests.get() call API to crawl data from FPT Shop (handle security key of the API)

 ## Preprocessing Data
 - Remove emoji